benjaminharringtonrose/crypto-notify/functions/src/docs/BacktestScript.md

 ## Overview

-The `backtest.ts` script is a comprehensive backtesting utility that evaluates the performance of the Cardano trading system across multiple historical time periods.
+The `backtest.ts` script is a comprehensive backtesting utility that evaluates the performance of the Bitcoin trading system across multiple historical time periods.
 It implements sophisticated data fetching, chunked processing, and multi-period analysis to provide comprehensive insights into trading strategy performance under various market conditions.

 ## Purpose